prasad424jntu/weather_forecast/README.md

 Weather Forecast Case Study

-This app give avg forecast of day temperature in celsius,night temperature in celsius, air pressure in hPa for next 3 days forecast data taken from https://openweathermap.org
+This app gives average forecast of day temperature in celsius,night temperature in celsius, air pressure in hPa for next 3 days forecast data taken from https://openweathermap.org